j4orz/singularitysystems/src/preface.md

 the vector processors in multi-core/many-core machines.

 The problem with the vector processing of multi-core/many-core machines is two-fold:
-1. programming model: compiler engineers wrote [sufficiently smart compilers](https://wiki.c2.com/?SufficientlySmartCompiler) with [autovectorization](https://pharr.org/matt/blog/2018/04/18/ispc-origins)
+1. programming model: compilers were [sufficiently smart](https://wiki.c2.com/?SufficientlySmartCompiler) with [autovectorization](https://pharr.org/matt/blog/2018/04/18/ispc-origins)
-2. execution model: program speedups were bound by [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) — their serial portions
+2. execution model: program speedups were bound by [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law)

 But the industry sidestepped these problems by changing the programming model to SIMT on SIMD (CUDA) and finding domains whose execution models had more parallelism